Acupuncture Carina

 Acupuncture: How does it affect your physiotherapy treatment?

 A Pinch Of Prevention offers a comprehensive assessment that determines whether a patient is suitable to receive this treatment.
 A course in needling is often complemented with a flexible program and hands-on treatment, as necessary.
 Acupuncture has become increasingly common to be used in conjunction with a physiotherapy treatment regime.
-Our team at A Pinch Of Prevention uses Acupuncture in its evidence-based treatment of acute and chronic pain, sports injuries, and musculoskeletal injuries.
+Our team at A Pinch of Prevention uses Acupuncture as an evidence-based form of treatment for acute and chronic pain, musculoskeletal injuries or sports injuries.

 What is the Acupuncture Evidence Project?